sellorm/memorids/README.md

 The IDs created are two words in English -- an adjective followed by a noun -- and are built from a random sample of a list of each.

-memorids has enough adjectives and nouns to create a little over half a million unique combinations of ID.
+memorids has enough adjectives and nouns to create over half a million unique combinations of ID.

 ## Installation